stevennooijen/stairwaytotravel-backend/documentation/mailchimp.md

 We store information from the booking process at two levels:
 1. In the **merge fields** that are defined at the user level.
 We keep track of:
+    * `status`: needs to be `subscribed` to be able to email them at all.
-    * `status`: whether someone has opted-in for marketing.
+    * `marketing`: a radio button that indicates whether someone opted-in for mass email.
     * `location`: the url path from where the user first signed up.
     * `util_html`: an 'utility' or helper field that we use to temporarily store html that we generate for the bucket list confirmation email.
 This is a bit of a hack: it would have been prettier if Mailchimp would allow us to read